“To our God and Father be glory forever and ever. Amen” Philippians 4:20

 The original “Children’s Center” was started by a group of volunteer women.
 In order to be licensed by the State of Texas, the founding board was required to show that there was a need in the community for an early childhood center in Arlington.
 Fortunately, the Children’s Center pre-registered 100 students the very first time they advertised the school!
 The mission was to help children grow spiritually, mentally, emotionally, and physically.

 In 1999, after receiving donations of $2.5 million, the Children’s Center moved into new, expanded and remodeled preschool and kindergarten facilities.
 Continuing in the tradition of excellent, foundational education, a first grade class was added in 2000 and Park Row Christian Academy was born!
-By 2004, PRCA had extended the elementary school through the sixth grade.
+By 2004, PRCA had extended the elementary school through the seventh grade.
 In 2007, Park Row Christian Academy earned its dual accreditation from NCSA and SACS.
 In 2012 the school began a Homeschool Enrichment Program to fulfill a need for homeschool families.
 Since God has richly blessed and sustained the school, Park Row Christian Academy continues to provide affordable, Christian education in a nurturing and safe environment.

 1 to 1 Technology

 In Kindergarten through seventh grade we are very excited to have one iPad for every student.
 We incorporate the use of technology in all areas of our curriculum.
 Our students learn how to search the internet, create spreadsheets, and use them to make charts and graphs.
 They navigate eBooks and learn to use word processing applications.
 They become comfortable with presenting their ideas and research on a multi-media platform.
 They learn to collaborate on group projects using the iPads.
 Widespread use of technology is changing the way we work, learn and communicate.
 We strive to train your children to become comfortable in the high tech world.

 Students explore and build robots using Lego Mindstorm Robot.
 Students learn to use sensors and motors as well as programming.
 Students also problem solve by using math and science.